LogtalkDotOrg/logtalk3/QUICK_START.md

 `Tutorial` link.
 This will provide you with a basic understanding of some of the main Logtalk concepts.
-You can then go back to the `index.html` file, select the `User Manual` link, then the `Installing Logtalk` and `Writing, Running, and Debugging Logtalk Programs` links.
+You can then go back to the `index.html` file, select the `User Manual` link, then the `Installing Logtalk` and `Writing and running applications` links.
 This will provide you with a basic understanding of how to start Logtalk as well as how to compile and load Logtalk code.

 Basic help on Logtalk usage at the top-level interpreter
 --------------------------------------------------------